220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/1-CSharp/QC-Questions-Week-B.md

     - [Switch-Case] - executes code of one of the conditions based on a pattern match with the specified match expression.

-3. 3 Components of a .Net Framwork
+<font size="4"> <span style="color: orange;">3.
+3 Components of a .Net Framwork</span></font>

-    - [Languages] - First Level, these a .net compliant languages and Languages inclue c#, F#, Vb and more.
+    - [Languages] - First Level, these a .net compliant languages and Languages include c#, F#, Vb and more.

     - [Libraries] - Which are a collection of reusable types that are tightly integrate with the CLR.
 System.Object is a library used in .net.

-    - [Runtime/CLR] - Manages memory, thread execution, code execution, compilation and
+    - [Runtime/CLR] - Enviorment that provides a service such as Managing memory, thread execution, code execution, compilation and
     - exception handling which are errors that occur when the application is executed. from the System.SystemException namespace.
     - garbage collection - process of removing unwanted resources where no logic requires.

-4. LifeCycle of a program
+<font size="4"> <span style="color: orange;">4.
+LifeCycle of a program</span></font>

-    - The developer maching includes the .Net Compliant languages and C# is the language we are using.
+    - The developer machine includes the .Net Compliant languages and C# is the language we are using.
-    This then goes to the language specific compiler.
+    This then goes to the language specific compiler which converts the source code to the CIL.
-    Then the CIL or Common Intermidate Language creates a deployable code which is a exe and dLL which are non-readable.
+    The CIL or Common Intermidate Language creates a deployable code which is a exe and dLL( Dynamic Link Library can not run itself, used as a supportive file to other application.).
-    Then in the Target machine the DIL goes to the CLR(Common Language Runtime) which is the main engine of .Net.
+    Then in the Target machine the DIL goes to the CLR(Common Language Runtime) which is the main engine of .Net and runs the code and provides services that make the development process easier.
-    Finally it becomes machine code.
+    Finally it becomes machine code which is the byte-code the processor understands.

-5. What are datatypes?
+<font size="4"> <span style="color: orange;">5.
+What are datatypes?</span></font>

-    - [Value-Type] - A variable of a value type contains an instance of the type.
-Value types value is store in the memory Stack
+    - [Value-Type] - A data type is a value type if it holds the data within its own memory allocation.
+Value types value is stored in the memory Stack
-    The Predifined value types are int, long, short, and more Also [Structs] like a class but stored in the stack [Enums] defines a set of named integral constants
+    The [Predifined] value types are int, long, short, and more Also [Structs] like a class but stored in the stack [Enums] defines a set of named integral constants

-    - [Reference-Types] - They are datatypes that are stored in the heap and Variables of reference types store references to their (objects)
+    - [Reference-Types] - Variables of reference types store references to their data (objects).
+    These objects are stored in the heap.
+    With reference types, two variables can reference the same object.
-    Predefined -> string, arrays, collections etc, Classes, interface, Delegates.
+    [Predefined] refrence types are -> string, arrays, collections, Classes, interface, Delegates.

-6. What are the two types Conversion?
+<font size="4"> <span style="color: orange;">6.
+What are the two types Conversion?</span></font>

     - [Implicit-type-Conversion] - it is when you can convert the type without any data loss and Mostly used with numerical datatypes.
     [Boxing] is an implicit conversion of a value type to the type object